Skip to Content

 Violent crime cases in the Vestavia Hills area are processed through the Jefferson or Shelby County Circuit Courts and require immediate, meticulous intervention by a Vestavia Hills violent crime lawyer.

-- Immediate Investigation and Bond: We leverage our 24/7 availability to launch an investigation immediately following an arrest.
-At the bond hearing, we present evidence of justification (self-defense) or mitigating circumstances to secure the lowest possible bond and the defendant's release.
+• Immediate Investigation and Bond: We leverage our 24/7 availability to launch an investigation immediately following an arrest.
+At the bond hearing, we present evidence of justification (self-defense) or mitigating circumstances to seek the lowest possible bond and the defendant's release.

-- Discovery and Expert Witnesses: We conduct a full discovery process, compelling the State to turn over all evidence (police reports, medical records, 911 calls).
-Our firm frequently retains forensic experts (crime scene reconstruction, ballistics, pathologists) to challenge the State's narrative on intent and causation.
+• Discovery and Expert Witnesses: We conduct a full discovery process, compelling the State to turn over all evidence (police reports, medical records, and 911 calls).
+Our firm frequently retains forensic experts (crime scene reconstruction, ballistics, and pathologists) to challenge the State's narrative on intent and causation.

-- Trial and Sentencing Advocacy: If the case proceeds to trial, we aggressively cross-examine witnesses and present the defense.
+• Trial and Sentencing Advocacy: If the case proceeds to trial, we cross-examine witnesses and present the defense.
 If a conviction is secured, we present a comprehensive mitigation package to argue for the lowest possible sentence and eligibility for probation, fighting the application of HFOA.

 What to Do If You’ve Been Accused or Arrested in Vestavia Hills